Best Air Pump for Hydroponics System: A Buying Guide

 Here are some of our top picks for best value hydroponic kits:

-How to calculate the size of your hydroponic air pump?
+How to calculate the size of your hydroponics air pump?

 As we have mentioned earlier, the size of your air pump is dependent on the capacity of your reservoir too.
 So, the bigger the volume, the more air you need to pump.
 In general, gardeners follow the principle of using 1-watt for every gallon.
 That means the wattage of your pump must be equal to the number of gallons of the nutrient solution you use.